 Albert Dance Hall – Albert, Texas

 The historic Albert Hall is off the beaten path for most tourists, so it’s often overlooked.
-It’s also not as active as it used to be, but if you’re looking for an authentic Hill Country dance hall, this is one of them.
+The dance hall is not as active as it used to be, but if you’re looking for an authentic Hill Country dance hall, this is one of the originals.
 The 88-year-old dance hall is located in the heart of the old German farmlands of the Hill Country between Johnson City and Fredericksburg.

 5435 Ranch Road 1623, Stonewall, TX